 Other than in respect of certain specific countries, Swiss immigration law does not provide for specific business traveler rules.
 Rather, every business trip must be individually assessed with a focus on potential work permit requirement applicability, bearing in mind that with only few exceptions all professional activities are subject to such requirement.

 Federal legal provisions regulate and limit the acceptability of staff lease and agency.
 In particular, cross-border staff lease and agency into Switzerland is generally prohibited.
-According to steady authority practice, however, an exception applies to staff lease within a group of companies.
+According to continuous authority practice, however, an exception applies to staff lease within a group of companies.
 Thus, basically only own employees of an employer may be assigned to Switzerland and such employees must not be lent to third parties (e.g. customers) in Switzerland.

 Switzerland has entered into double taxation treaties with more than 90 countries to prevent double taxation and allow cooperation between Switzerland and overseas tax authorities in enforcing their respective tax laws.